ImNotGood69/union_shop/prompts.md

 I want the nav bar to collapse into a menu that slides to the left if the screen used gets to small to show the full nav bar.
 So that people who are using phones still have access to all the features

+prompt to write descriptions for items for the ones that dont have place holders titles, please change the description to one or two sentences describing the item, use the title as reference